Last Updated on February 4, 2023 by Bert-Jan Schilthuis-Ihrig

 That’s the honest formula behind a Pinterest marketing strategy that funnels followers to your account (also called your profile or Pinterest page).
 That’s the simple equation to grow your Pinterest account.

 Of course, I would never just leave you high and dry with that big-picture nonsense.
 So let’s walk through the FAQs about how to increase your Pinterest followers and I’ll tell you the 18 most actionable things you can do TODAY to see that number grow.

 Can you buy Pinterest followers?

-Yes, you can buy Pinterest followers.
+Yes, you can buy 1000 Pinterest followers.
+Heck, you can even buy 1000 Pinterest likes.
 But they won’t help your account because those accounts are just bots.
-They won’t click or save your content, and they’ll tank your engagement rate.
+They won’t turn into monthly Pinterest viewers that click or save your content, and they’ll tank your engagement rate.
 Pinterest routinely removes bot and inactive accounts so you’ll inevitably see those bot followers disappear.

 📌 Save for later! 📌